Explorers 2022-2023

 Christmas Story ~ Snack Stations

-In groups of 2-3 girls proceeded through the Christmas Story Stations.
-At each station was a “Story Card” they had read it out-loud, then they collected the matching snack ingredient from a bowl into their sandwich bag (example: Shepherds – Pretzel (Staff), Sheep – Mini-Marshmellows).
+In groups of 2-3 girls proceeded through Christmas Story Stations.
+At each station was a “Story Card” they read out-loud, then they collected that story card’s matching snack ingredient from a bowl into their sandwich bag (example: Shepherds – Pretzel (Staff), Sheep – Mini-Marshmellows).
 [We adapted this snack idea found here.]

 Christmas Party